What Is A Grey Stamp Pokémon Card?

 - Published:

 The 1st edition ‘stamp’ on a Pokémon card is so highly sought-after that it can 5X the value of a card.
 But the grey 1st edition stamp is even more rare and desired by collectors.
-The grey stamp alone can raise a card’s value to four or even five figures.
 You may be wondering what ‘grey stamp’ even means.

 What is a Grey Stamp?

-The ‘grey stamp’ is referring to some Pokémon cards that were printed with a grey 1st edition symbol instead of the typical black symbol.
+The ‘grey stamp’ refers to some Pokémon cards that were printed with a grey 1st edition symbol instead of the typical black symbol.
 This was an error in the manufacturing process.

-Yes, the stamp in question here is the 1st edition symbol that is present on many vintage Pokémon cards from the WotC era.
+Yes, the stamp in question here is the 1st edition symbol that is present on many vintage Pokémon cards from the Wizards of the Coast (WotC) era.

 If you’re curious about the history of Pokémon cards, you’ll know that there are hundreds of misprints and errors that occurred during the manufacturing process.
 One small mistake that has generated a huge buzz among collectors is the grey stamp.